Ancient asymptotically cylindrical flows and applications: Preliminaries and notation

 As in \cite[Def.
 6.2, 6.3]{Ilmanen_book}, an $n$-dimensional \emph{integral Brakke flow} in $\mathbb{R}^{n+1}$ is a family of Radon measures $\mathcal M = \{\mu_t\}_{t\in I}$ in $\mathbb{R}^{n+1}$ that is integer $n$-rectifiable for almost all times and satisfies

 for all test functions $\varphi\in C^1_c(\mathbb{R}^{n+1},\mathbb{R}_+)$.
 Here, $\tfrac{d}{dt}$ denotes the limsup of difference quotients, and $\bf{H}$ denotes the mean curvature vector of the associated varifold $V_{\mu_t}$, which is defined via the first variation formula and exists almost everywhere at almost all times.
 The integral on the right hand side is interpreted as $-\infty$ whenever it does not make sense literally.
 All Brakke flows that we encounter in the present paper are \emph{unit-regular} as defined in \cite{White_regularity,SchulzeWhite}.
-Namely, every spacetime point of density one is a regular point.\\
+Namely, every spacetime point of density one is a regular point, i.e. the flow is smooth in a two-sided parabolic neighborhood.\\

 Given any space-time point $X_0=(x_0,t_0)$, by Huisken's monotonicity formula \cite{Huisken_monotonicity,Ilmanen_monotonicity} we have\footnote{Assuming say that our flow has finite area ratios, which follows from finite entropy, c.f.
 Proposition \ref{prop_ent_bound}.}